 There are a few ways to go about finding a counsellor:

 It is worth asking your own doctor first.
-Many GP practices now employ counsellors.
-Even if there isn't one at your doctor's surgery, they will be aware of counselling services in your area and can point you in the right direction.
+Many GP practices now have counsellors.
+Even if there isn't one at your doctor's surgery, they will be aware of counselling services in your area.
+They can point you in the right direction.

 Your doctor or a nurse practitioner can make a referral for you.

 Your cancer treatment centre may have a list of local, experienced counsellors.

 Some cancer centres have their own counsellors.
 Others may have psychologists or psychiatrists as part of the team.